sammcj/recommendarr/README.md

 1. Navigate to TV Recommendations or Movie Recommendations page
 2. Adjust the number of recommendations you'd like to receive using the slider
-3. If connected to Plex, choose whether to include your watch history in the recommendations
+3. If connected to Plex, Jellyfin, or Tautulli, choose whether to include your watch history in the recommendations
 4. Click "Get Recommendations"
 5. View your personalized media suggestions with posters and descriptions